 - SEEING THE TRUTH IN IT

-The solution is not massive action so much as it is developing the right habits, or what I call Process Goals.
+The solution is not so much massive action, as it is developing the right habits, or what I call Process Goals.
 Imposter Syndrome disappears quickly once you’re taking sincere, regular action toward what needs to be remedied and I’ll write more on that in future in Leadership and Peak Performance.

 -